unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 2. Tiling and storing the sample dataset
 3. Configuring a client to serve and display the tiles in a web browser

-At the end of this guide, you will have an example Aperture Tiles application that displays the points in an Julia set fractal dataset on an X/Y plot with five zoom levels.
+At the end of this guide, you will have an example Aperture Tiles application that displays the points in a Julia set fractal dataset on an X/Y plot with five zoom levels.

 <img src="../../../../img/julia-set.png" class="screenshot" alt="Aperture Tiles Julia Set Project" />